-0.5 hours lecture, 1.5 hours laboratory Recommended Preparation: FD 36B
+0.5 hour lecture, 1.5 hours laboratory Recommended Preparation: FD 36B

 A survey of the problems of the advanced pattern manipulation and production pattern as related to developing a commercial fit for original designs.
 Also covered are techniques of industrial procedures found in the garment industry.
-Transfer Status: Transferable to CSU, see counselor for limitations.